 2. Negotiate a deal with the provider

 Another option is to try to work with a provider and see if you can find a way to avoid or reduce your cancellation fee.
-The cable company, cell phone provider or other company you’re buying service from has most of the leverage and you’ll need to find a way to make it acceptable to them to lose the guaranteed income that they have coming in from you under the terms of the contract or from the early termination fee.
+The cell phone provider or other company you’re buying service from has most of the leverage and you’ll need to find a way to make it acceptable to them to lose the guaranteed income that they have coming in from you under the terms of the contract or from the early termination fee.
 If you have other accounts with them or if you could create negative publicity as a result of their refusal to work with you, you may be in a better negotiating position.
 You could also hire professional bill fixers who know how to negotiate on your behalf and who are often good at finding ways to get companies to waive or lower fees.

 3. Watch for fine print notices that could allow you to opt out if changes are made

 If a provider changes the terms of your contract – like by adjusting a fee they charge you or dropping some channels from their line up – they have to notify you about the change.
 You may be able to use this as grounds to drop the service without a cancellation fee since, after all, you were contracted to buy a specific service and they are now changing the terms and not quite offering that service.
 Read the fine print so you are notified of any changes that are being made and immediately move forward as soon as you discover a change to the terms of your contract to notify the service provider that you do not agree to their modification and you want to end your contractual relationship because they have changed the terms of what you agreed to.